sfc-gh-mwies/rogers-hol-202406/01 - Snowflake Fundamentals/README.md

 ---

 >  **USER MENU**
-Clicking on your username in the bottom right of the UI allows you to change your password, roles, and preferences.
+Clicking on your username in the bottom left of the UI allows you to change your password, roles, and preferences.
 Snowflake has several system defined roles.
-You are currently in the default role of `SNOWPARK_HOL_ROLE` and will stay in this role for the majority of the lab.
+You may switch to the role of `TB_ADMIN` as we will stay in this role for the majority of the lab.

 ![user preferences dropdown](https://github.com/Snowflake-Labs/sfquickstarts/blob/master/site/sfguides/src/getting_started_with_snowflake/assets/3UIStory_14.png?raw=true)